lazydoug/wp-pusher-checker/README.md

 # Responsive Checkout Page Assignment

-This repository contains my implementation of a responsive checkout page, created as part of a web development assignment.
+This repository contains my implementation of a responsive checkout page, created as part of my ALTSchool first semester assignment.
 The goal was to showcase proficiency in front-end development, with a specific focus on designing a user-friendly and visually appealing checkout experience.

 ## Assignment Overview